oss-apps/split-pro/README.md

 - [frankfurter](https://frankfurter.dev/) - completely free, but has a limited set of currencies.
 Check by fetching https://api.frankfurter.dev/v1/currencies
 - [Open Exchange Rates](https://openexchangerates.org/) - very capable with a generous 1000 requests/day.
 Requires an account and an API key.
 While the free version only allows USD as the base currency, we simply join the rates together.
 Fetching ALL rates for a single day means one API call, so unless you want to do hundreds of searches in the past, you should be fine.
 - [NBP](https://api.nbp.pl/en.html) - the central bank of Poland.
 Similiar case as OXR, but uses PLN as base currency and does not require an account/API key.
-They do state that there is an API rate limit, but without a number, so it is to be reported.
+The downside is that while table A has the most relevant (for Poland) currencies and is updated daily, table B with all the remaining ones is only published on Wednesdays.
+So if you need these currencies, the rates might be out of date.
+They also state that there is an API rate limit, but without a number, so it is to be reported.

 ## Tech stack